Baháʼí Faith: United Nations

+The Baháʼí International Community (BIC), which represents Baháʼí communities at the international level, has been registered as a nongovernmental organization with the United Nations since 1948.
+It has held Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) since 1970.
+The BIC also has consultative status with UNICEF and accreditation with the United Nations Environment Programme and the United Nations Department of Public Information.

 The Baháʼí International Community has offices at the United Nations in New York and Geneva and representations to United Nations regional commissions and other offices in Addis Ababa, Bangkok, Nairobi, Rome, Santiago, and Vienna.
 In recent years, an Office of the Environment and an Office for the Advancement of Women were established as part of its United Nations Office.
 The Baháʼí Faith has also undertaken joint development programs with various other United Nations agencies.
-In the 2000 Millennium Forum of the United Nations a Baháʼí was invited as one of the only non-governmental speakers during the summit.
+In the 2000 Millennium Forum of the United Nations a Baháʼí was invited as one of the few non-governmental speakers during the summit.